skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.3.10
+- Added form.unrequire() that allows us to override all required inputs.
+Useful for debugging

 ## New in version 2.3.9
 - Added `input.empty(value)` for specifying what happens when an *empty* value is submitted.